-The town meeting is the legislative branch of town government.
-The town meeting performs such important functions as adopting town ordinances, adopting the annual town budget or referring it to a referendum vote, and performing such other roles as are prescribed by state statute.
-All are entitled to vote at town meetings who are registered to vote in Easton or who own property assessed by the town at not less than $1000 (and who are also eighteen years of age and citizens of the U.S.).
+In Easton, the Town Meeting is the legislative branch of town government.
+The Town Meeting performs such important functions as adopting ordinances, approving the annual Town budget or referring it to a referendum vote, and performing such other roles as are prescribed by state statute.
+All are entitled to vote at town meetings who are registered to vote in Easton or who own property assessed by the Town at not less than $1000 (and who are also eighteen years of age and citizens of the U.S.).

-The board of selectmen is the executive and administrative branch of town government.
-Its primary charge is to superintend the concerns of the town.
-Among its specific responsibilities are the appointments of non-elected officials to boards and commissions and to serve as the town’s purchasing authority.
-The first selectman is the chief executive officer of the town and an ex officio member of all town boards and commissions.
-The three members of the board of selectmen each serve two-year terms.
+The Board of Selectmen is the executive and administrative branch of town government.
+Its primary charge is to superintend the concerns of the Town.
+Among its specific responsibilities are (1) appointments of non-elected officials to boards, commissions, and committeees and (2) to serve as the Town’s purchasing authority.
+The First Selectman is the chief executive officer and an ex officio member of all Town boards, commissions, and committees.
+The three members of the Board of Selectmen each serve two-year, elected terms.

-The board of finance is the funding body of the town.
-Its primary responsibility is the preparation of the annual town budget, which is presented to the town for adoption.
-The six regular members of the board of finance each serve six-year terms.
+The Board of Finance is the funding body of the Town.
+Its primary responsibility is the preparation of the annual Town budget, which is presented to the Town for adoption.
+The six members of the Board of Finance each serve six-year, elected terms.